 Exercise 6.
 The black bishop can capture only one white piece.
+Which one?
+Show the solution with an arrow.

 Remember that the black bishop doesn't jump over black pieces!

 The bishop can attack pieces of the opposite color.
 White bishop attacks black pieces.
 Black bishop attacks white pieces.